Topics Map > Governance

 • This program does not admit in the (insert applicable term)

-Students need to be recommended for admission at least 3 weeks prior to the International Student Services deadline to ensure applicants have enough time to submit official documents and accommodate admission processing.
-Programs should set deadlines for international students no later than the following date:
+Applicants need to be recommended for admission at least 3 weeks prior to the International Student Services deadline to ensure applicants have enough time to submit official documents and accommodate admissions processing.
+Programs should set deadlines for international applicants no later than the following dates:

 • Fall: May 24 to 31